Position: Beyond Sensitive Attributes, ML Fairness Should Quantify Structural Injustice via Social Determinants: Background Information of Admission Strategies Proofs of Theoretical Results

-\begin{thm}[Top-Percentage Plans Reallocate Spots from Rich Region to Poor Region] Under Assumptions~\ref{asmp:region_specific_makeup}--\ref{asmp:selective_admission_open_enrollment}, let us denote with $q_{o}$ the default threshold for selective admission, and with $q^{(\mathrm{poor})}$ and $q^{(\mathrm{rich})}$ the thresholds for poor and rich regions, respectively, if top-percentage plans are employed.
+Taking into account the demographic composition of applicants and the number of available spots at the selective college, we characterize the difference between top-percentage plans compared to the default selective admission.
+When explicitly considering the role of \texttt{Region} in applicants' academic preparedness, we show that the redistribution of limited selective admissions, as implied by top-percentage plans, is carried out by reallocating availability from the rich region to the poor region, regardless of the demographic group of applicants: \begin{theorem}[Top-Percentage Plans Reallocate Spots from Rich Region to Poor Region] Under Assumptions~\ref{asmp:region_specific_makeup}--\ref{asmp:selective_admission_open_enrollment} and also \ref{asmp:gamma_parameterization}, let us denote with $q_{o}$ the default threshold for selective admission, and with $q^{(\mathrm{poor})}$ and $q^{(\mathrm{rich})}$ the thresholds for poor and rich regions, respectively, if top-percentage plans are employed.
 Then, the increase in selective admissions (in terms of counts) for applicants from the poor region, comes from spots reallocated out of the rich region.
-This redistribution is a result of the top-percentage plans, and is not relevant to applicants' demographic group: { } Furthermore, if region-specific shape parameters satisfy $k^{(\mathrm{poor})} = k^{(\mathrm{rich})}$, we additionally have:
+This redistribution is a result of the top-percentage plans, and is not relevant to applicants' demographic group: